 To provide the enjoyable customer experience people expect, marketers need to dig into their customer data to better understand who they’re serving.
 Personalization isn’t just about meeting the expectations of the customers you already know and love — you’ve got to capture (and retain) the interest of these new customers, too.

-Faraday recommends introducing third-party data into the mix, as it can help round out brands’ understanding of their customers and aid in personalization efforts that go beyond web-based activity.
+Leveraging responsibly sourced consumer data can help round out brands’ understanding of their customers and aid in personalization efforts that go beyond web-based activity.
 By enhancing customer profiles, third-party data also bolsters targeted marketing strategies by making segmentation by customer type or persona more precise.